What is a research grant?

 Please note that the MRC does not provide funding for use as a ‘bridge’ between grants under any of its grant schemes.

-- Check which of the MRC’s four research boards awards grants in your scientific area and check its application deadlines dates.
+- Check which of the MRC’s four Research Boards awards grants in your scientific area and check its application deadlines dates.
+Please select the appropriate link below to read each Research Board’s remit and scope.
+Each page also contains details of the science area for each programme manager and their email contact information:

 - You may also wish to look through our highlight notices to see if your proposed research falls within any of the MRC’s scientific priority areas and if so to highlight this in your proposal.

-- Read the MRC applicants handbook (PDF, 830KB), which will guide you through preparing a proposal, including eligibility, case for support, costing your proposal and any ethical and regulatory requirements that may apply to the research.
+- Read the MRC guidance for applicants, which will guide you through preparing a proposal, including eligibility, case for support, costing your proposal and any ethical and regulatory requirements that may apply to the research.
 Please also ensure that you read the terms and conditions governing MRC grants.

 - Your completed proposal must be submitted through the RCUK Je-S (joint electronic submission) system.